darcy-framework/synq/README.md

         .failIf(calc::getResult, (result) -> result != null && result != 4)
           .throwing(new AssertionError("Learn to add!"))

-        // Now call the function defined in after, Wait for getResult to return
+        // Now call the function defined in after, wait for getResult to return
         // 4 and return it.
 If getResult returns a/ non-null and is not 4, throw
         // an AssertionError.
 If 10 seconds passes before getResult returns
         // non-null, throw a TimeoutException.